Do you offer a waiver of the application fee?

 Will you consider my application with a degree less than a 4-year U.S. bachelor's degree?

 Generally, we do accept international bachelor's degrees.
 Most of the degrees we see are for 4-year programs.
-Three-year degrees are fairly common in U.K.-based systems therefore, a 3-year degree from England, Scotland, Wales, or Australia is acceptable.
+Three-year degrees are fairly common in U.K.-based systems therefore, a 3-year degree from England, Scotland, Wales, and Australia is acceptable.
 In India, the bachelors of commerce degree is 3 years, and is usually considered the equivalent of a U.S. business degree.

-Is financial aid available for international applicants?
+Is there financial aid available for international applicants?

 Do I need a new application, essays, and letters of recommendation?

 Applicants re-applying from the previous admissions cycle can reuse their letter(s) of recommendation.
 Please contact your Admissions Counselor.
 Anyone applying from an admissions cycle prior to the previous cycle must submit all new application materials, including a letter(s) of recommendation.

 Do re-applicants need to resend official test scores and official transcripts?

 Re-applicants do not need to resent official GMAT/GRE/EA scores to Fuqua, unless the scores have expired or you have retaken the tests and wish to have your new scores considered.